Alzheimer's Disease Treatment Options: A Healthcare Professional's Guide

 Behavioral and psychiatric disturbances can be a source of great stress for patients, families and caregivers.
 These disturbances may be a determining factor in residential care placement.
-Healthcare providers should proactively investigate issues of delusions, hallucinations, physical violence and aggression, sleep disturbances, and depression in AD patients.
+Dementia-related behaviors, as described by the Alzheimer's Association, may include:

 Challenging Behaviors in Alzheimer's Dementia

-Clinical Trials for Patients
+Alzheimer's Clinical Trials for Patients

 Healthcare professionals can play a crucial role in recruiting and retaining clinical trial participants for the next generation of Alzheimer's medical treatments.

-- The continuously updated database of Alzheimer's clinical trials includes more than 250 promising clinical studies being conducted at nearly 700 trial sites across the country as of April 2017.
-Patients, caregivers, or providers may also call 800-272-3900.
+- The continuously updated database of Alzheimer's clinical trials includes more than 250 clinical studies being conducted across the country as of April 2019.

 Join Hands To Gain Strength

 Caregivers carry an especially heavy burden in the treatment of Alzheimer's disease.
-Not only do they physically care for the loved one, they must also unravel issues related to nutrition, medications, behavioral issues, and sleep disturbances.
-Caregivers should be encouraged to seek community support and education from recognized resources such as the Alzheimer's Association.
-Patients and caregivers may consider joining the Drugs.com Alzheimer's Support Group to voice concerns, ask questions, and keep up with latest news.
+Not only do they physically care for the loved one, they must also unravel issues related to nutrition, medications, behavioral issues, sleep disturbances, and healthcare costs.
+For anyone, this is no small task.

-No caregiver should have to support an Alzheimer's patient alone - healthcare providers should be sure they are directed to appropriate and reliable resources.
+- No caregiver should have to support an Alzheimer's patient alone -- healthcare providers should be sure they are directed to appropriate and reliable resources.